editor-js/link-autocomplete/README.md

 ## Config Params

+Search requests will be sent to the server by `GET` requests with a search string as a query param.

-There is a one param which may be configured.
+List of server connection params which may be configured.

 `endpointUrl` — url to the server's endpoint for getting suggestions as links.